-Questions pertaining to your love of teaching are an excellent opportunity for you to show that you are genuine and personable.
-If you can, share a story about one of your own teachers or someone else who particularly inspired you to pursue teaching.
+Questions about your love of teaching are an excellent opportunity for you to show that you are genuine and personable.
+If you can, share a story about one of your childhood teachers or someone else who inspired you to pursue teaching.
 Stories have a special way of resonating with people.
 Whatever you say, let your enthusiasm and passion for teaching be clear in your answer.

 2. What Is Your Teaching Philosophy?

-Questions about your teaching philosophy are targeting what you believe is the purpose of your discipline and what you think are the best ways to fulfill that purpose.
-Your teaching philosophy is something you should write out ahead of time for your own sake, as well as for the interview.
+Questions about your teaching philosophy will focus on what you believe is the purpose of your discipline and the best ways to fulfill that purpose.
+It can be helpful to write out your teaching philosophy ahead of time so that you can base your answers around it and clearly share your ideas during interviews.
 As you explore your teaching philosophy, consider:

 - Why is your area of discipline important to society?

 - Why does it matter whether anyone learns it or not?

 - What is your role within your discipline?

 - And what are your specific teaching methods that support and fulfill your philosophy?